mhsunny/News-Media-Laravel-Project/README.md

-## Blog and portfolio
+## News / Blog and Media Website

+Compete CRUD operation
+- user can create, update, detete or upload news / blog

+- category and term

+- Admistrator can manage the news items and users

-Multi user authentication
+- Multi user authentication

+ - and other features

 composer require laravel/helpers for use Intervention\Image\Facades\Image;